HypeCheck

 Absorption & Bioavailability

-Unknown from provided studies — oral forms were used across trials with apparent clinical effect, but no pharmacokinetic data was reported in the provided abstracts.
+Unknown from provided studies — oral forms were used in clinical trials but absorption data was not reported.

 Red Flags to Watch For

-- Cardiac surgery studies used L-glutamine in combination with HMB and L-arginine, making it impossible to isolate glutamine's individual contribution
+• Most studies used L-glutamine in combination with other ingredients (arginine, HMB, hyaluronic acid), making it impossible to isolate glutamine's individual effect

 Products Containing L-Glutamine